Society Finances

 Student groups are separate entities to the Union itself, and because the money in your account belongs to the society you will need to invoice individuals or companies yourselves.

 To help you with this process, you can download a template invoice below.
-Simply follow the instructions on the first page, then remove that page and submit the document.
+Simply follow the instructions on the first page, then remove that page, save the file as a PDF and submit it following the required procedure.

 Download Invoice Template